Meme Archive App Development | Alpha Testing + Pre-Production

 The first thing that I needed to implement was the layout of the app.

-I envisioned that the app would have 4 main pages;
+At first, I envisioned that the app would have 4 main pages on the base UI;

 Layout + Functionality